TeeWallz/jezyk-polski/docs/verbs/sie_verbs.md

 * domagać się – to demand
-* modlić się – to pray
+* modlić się – to git pullpray
 * domyślać się – to guess, to presume
 * dziać się – to happen
 * wahać się – to hesitate